-Just Space is starting a new – permanent – website.
+Just Space has a new – permanent – website.
 This old one will remain available as an archive of important material relating to the 2011 London Plan.
 New material is now on the new web site.
-It is operating with a temporary address, but you can go there now: Transfer to the new Just Space site On the new site you will find Just Space observations and objections to the Mayor’s proposed changes to the London Plan which include a major weakening of social housing provisions.
+Transfer to the new Just Space site On the new site you will find Just Space observations and objections to the Mayor’s changes to the London Plan which include a major weakening of social housing provisions.

-Full details there about the public hearings in November 2012.
+Full details there about the public hearings in November 2012 and subsequent decisions.

 Just Space comments on the draft London Plan Implementation Plan Feb 2012 JS observations on LPIP 20120229

 Comments on the draft Revised Mayor’s Housing Strategy 6 March 2012 submitted jointly by Just Space and a number of other and constituent organisations CV&CS response to Revised London Housing Strategy